SounDoer/SounDoer.github.io/index.md

 A presentation for students in major of Music Design & Technology
 Shanghai Conservatory of Music
 2016.11.15

+From Ambisonics to Binaural: Research of VR Film Sound Production Method
+A presentation at [The 4th Conference on Sound and Music Technology (CSMT2016)](https://www.csmcw-csmt.cn/csmt2016.html) collaboration with Zhang Ying, Associate Professor of Shanghai Film Academy, Shanghai University
+Nanjing University of Posts and Telecommunications
+2016.11.12

 Intro to Game Sound Design
 A presentation for students in major of Digital Media Technology